-- (a) Participation in Business.
-A taxpayer who has received a credit under this Part for an investment in a qualified business venture or qualified grantee business forfeits the credit if, within three years after the investment was made, the taxpayer participates in the operation of the qualified business venture or qualified grantee business.
-For the purpose of this section, a taxpayer participates in the operation of a qualified business venture or a qualified grantee business if the taxpayer, the taxpayer's spouse, parent, sibling, or child, or an employee of any of these individuals or of a business controlled by any of these individuals, provides services of any nature to the qualified business venture or qualified grantee business for compensation, whether as an employee, a contractor, or otherwise.
-However, a person who provides services to a qualified business venture or a qualified grantee business, whether as an officer, a member of the board of directors, or otherwise does not participate in its operation if the person receives as compensation only reasonable reimbursement of expenses incurred in providing the services, participation in a stock option or stock bonus plan, or both. - (b) False Application.
-A taxpayer who has received a credit under this Part for an investment in a qualified business venture or a qualified grantee business forfeits the credit if the registration of the qualified business venture or qualified grantee business is revoked because information in the registration application was false at the time the application was filed with the Secretary of State. - (c) Repealed by Session Laws 1996, Second Extra Session, c.
+1 2 Part for an investment in a qualified business venture or qualified grantee business 3 forfeits the credit if, within three years after the investment was made, the taxpayer participates in the operation of the qualified business venture or qualified grantee 4 5 business.
+For the purpose of this section, a taxpayer participates in the operation of a 6 qualified business venture or a qualified grantee business if the taxpayer, the taxpayer's spouse, parent, sibling, or child, or an employee of any of these individuals or of a 7 8 business controlled by any of these individuals, provides services of any nature to the 9 qualified business venture or qualified grantee business for compensation, whether as an 10 employee, a contractor, or otherwise.
+However, a person who provides services to a qualified business venture or a qualified grantee business, whether as an officer, a 11 12 member of the board of directors, or otherwise does not participate in its operation if the 13 person receives as compensation only reasonable reimbursement of expenses incurred in 14

+- providing the services, participation in a stock option or stock bonus plan, or both.
+False Application. - A taxpayer who has received a credit under this Part for an investment in a qualified business venture or a qualified grantee business forfeits the credit if the registration of the qualified business venture or qualified grantee business is revoked because information in the registration application was false at the time the application was filed with the Secretary of State. - Repealed by Session Laws 1996, Second Extra Session, c.
 14, s.
-7. - (d) Transfer or Redemption of Investment.
-A taxpayer who has received a credit under this Part for an investment in a qualified business venture or a qualified grantee business forfeits the credit in the following cases: - (1) Within one year after the investment was made, the taxpayer transfers any of the securities received in the investment that qualified for the tax credit to another person or entity, other than in a transfer resulting from one of the following: - a.
-The death of the taxpayer. - b.
-A final distribution in liquidation to the owners of a taxpayer that is a corporation or other entity. - c.
-A merger, conversion, consolidation, or similar transaction requiring approval by the owners of the qualified business venture or qualified grantee business under applicable State law, to the extent the taxpayer does not receive cash or tangible property in the merger, conversion, consolidation, or other similar transaction. - (2) Except as provided in subsection (d1) of this section, within five years after the investment was made, the qualified business venture or qualified grantee business in which the investment was made makes a redemption with respect to the securities received in the investment.
+7. (c) - Transfer or Redemption of Investment.
+A taxpayer who has received a (d) credit under this Part for an investment in a qualified business venture or a qualified grantee business forfeits the credit in the following cases: - Within one year after the investment was made, the taxpayer transfers (1) any of the securities received in the investment that qualified for the tax credit to another person or entity, other than in a transfer resulting from one of the following: